Social Network Graph Example¶

 - Variable-length path queries (

-*1..3syntax in OpenCypher) - Working with relationship properties and bidirectional edges
+*1..3syntax in OpenCypher) - Working with relationship properties and directed-edge traversal semantics

 - Filtering by NULL values (finding people without email/phone)